Our Team

 Alexandra was awarded the Sir Edward Youde Award in 2009 and most recently was invited to participate in the NYU Steinhardt and Deusto Business School - International Leadership in Visual Arts Management course as a Scholar.
 Alexandra is a member of the International Coaching Federation (ICF).
 Alexandra speaks Cantonese and English.

-Joanne Cheung - Operations and project Manager
+Wing So - Operations Manager